andrewning/alfred-workflows-scientific/README.md

 **aiaa "citation info" [cmd]**

-If you hold down [cmd] when actioning an article, the PDF will be downloaded directly from AIAA (an AIAA subscription is required).
+If you hold down [cmd] when actioning an article, the PDF will be downloaded directly from AIAA (an AIAA subscription is required only for the PDF download functionality).

 #### [[Download AIAA Search](https://github.com/andrewning/alfred-workflows-scientific/raw/master/aiaa-search/AIAA%20Search.alfredworkflow)]